 Upon admission to the MSW Program students are assigned an advisor/preceptor who is a full-time faculty member of the Social Work Program and teaches in the MSW Program.
 This advisor/preceptor guides students throughout their graduate program and assists them in designing an educational plan.
-In the plan, students with the advisor/preceptor identify: 1) expected objectives in achieving success in the MSW program, 2) if a track in leadership and management or clinical social work is desired, 3) special interest areas (aging, etc.).
+In the plan, students with the advisor/preceptor identify: 1) expected objectives in achieving success in the MSW program, 2) special interest areas (aging, etc.).
 Students are encouraged to engage in frank and candid discussions about their experiences in the MSW program, or any other issues they encounter in the program.
 The advisor/preceptor can also help students to find, if needed, other university or community supportive services.
 Students are encouraged to get to know their advisor/preceptor and to meet with them regularly.

 If students have any problems, they should consult their advisor/preceptor.
 If the advisor/preceptor cannot resolve the problem, he or she will seek additional assistance from the appropriate source on students' behalf.
-All advisors/preceptors post office hours and are available to meet with students during these hours and/or by appointment at the faculty member's office or at the John F. Scarpa Academic Center on Wednesdays or Saturdays.
-On Saturdays, there is available space where students can meet with faculty members individually or in small groups- informally or more formally to discuss topics related to their studies or explore career options.
+All advisors/preceptors hold office hours and are available to meet with students during these hours by appointment at the faculty member's office or via video conferencing.
 The program encourages such meetings to enhance students' academic and professional development.